irmen/prog8/docs/source/programming.rst

 can't be used as *identifiers* elsewhere.
 You can't make a variable, block or subroutine with the name ``byte`` for instance.

-It's possible to assign a new array to another array, this will overwrite all elements in the original array with those in the value array.
-The number and types of elements have to match.
+It's possible to assign an array to another array; this will overwrite all elements in the target array with those in the source array.
+The number and types of elements have to match for this to work!
 For large arrays this is a slow operation because every element is copied over.
 It should probably be avoided.

 Using the ``in`` operator you can easily check if a value is present in an array,